 - > Wireless Radio Displays whether the wireless function is enabled or not. - Wireless Network Name Also called the SSID (Service Set Identification).
 Enter a value of up to 32 characters.
 The same name must be assigned to all wireless devices in your network.
-The default SSID is set to be TP-LINK_2.4GHz_XXXXXX.
+The default SSID is set to be TP-LINK_XXXX.
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
-This field specifies the region where the wireless function of the Router can be used.
-It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
-If your country or region is not listed, please contact your local government agency for assistance.
+For example, TEST is NOT the same as test. - > Wireless Security